-Helix plans to sell a minority stake in its Shelf Contracting business, continuing to control the business in the foreseeable future and retaining access to the services.
+Helix plans to sell a minority stake of approximately 35 to 49 percent in its Shelf Contracting business, continuing to control the business in the foreseeable future and retaining access to the services.
+Though Helix's plans are still under review, the planned sale could reasonably occur at any point within this range.
 Significant financial information relating to Helix's segments for the last three years and the three months ended March 31, 2006 is contained in "Footnote 14 - Business Segment Information" of "Helix's Historical Consolidated Financial Statements and Supplementary Data - Audited Financial Statements" included in this proxy statement/prospectus beginning on page 152 and in "Footnote 15 - Business Segment Information" of "Helix's Historical Consolidated Financial Statements and Supplementary Data - Unaudited Interim Financial Statements" included in this proxy statement/prospectus beginning on page 172, respectively.